Lulzx/til/linux/freeing-disk-space-on-linux.md

-# Freeing disk space on your Linux server
+# Freeing disk space on Linux

 To find out where disk space is being used: